smarie/python-autoclass/docs/usage.md

 assert o == {'a': 1, 'b': 'r'}
 ```

-* You can decide to open to all object fields, including or excluding (default) the class-private ones.
+* You can decide to open to all object fields, including or excluding (default) the fields that are not arguments of the constructor, and including or excluding (default) the class-private ones.
 Note that class-private attributes will be visible with their usual scrambled name:

 ```python
 @autodict(only_constructor_args=False, only_public_fields=False)